10 ways to learn Korean, and how I went with them

 This is basically a big book of practice exams.
 We used another book in class, but most of us ended up buying this one as well.
 The practice exams did a good job of mimicking the style and type of questions in the TOPIK exam, although I found the grading uneven – some tests seemed much easier than others.
 Its big strength, however, is the explanations of each question at the end.
 For each question there is a brief exposition of the key point, and any trick involved – and the TOPIK exam is full of trick questions.
 These explanations are succinct and clear, and very helpful.
-It doesn’t seem to be available from Amazon, but you can buy it online here.

 CURRENT STATUS: Every one of us who stuck with that course got a TOPIK level 2.
 I was mentally exhausted and since then my language pursuits have been mostly frivolous.

 Being taught Korean by volunteer high school girls

 In my city there is a wonderful program put on by the local migrants’ center.
 It is free Korean classes, taught by volunteer high school girls.
 The people who go to it are mostly local Uzbekistanis; of the thirty or so English teachers in this city, only three come, which is not surprising.